MrComboF10/PygameMenus/README.md

 All you have to do is:

-1 - Create and configure the colors of your buttons
+1 - Create and configure the colors of your buttons.

-2 - Create and configure as many buttons as you want
+2 - Create and configure as many buttons as you want.

-3 - Put them into a matrix (2D list)
+3 - Put them into a matrix (2D list).

-4 - Configure the matrix in a block object
+4 - Configure the matrix in a block object.

-5 - Create and configure a title
+5 - Create and configure a title.

-6 - Create and configure as many menus and submenus as you want 7 - Copy and paste the loop in the examples section of this readme 8 - Try to merge your project with the menus (This may be the trickiest part :D)
+6 - Create and configure as many menus and submenus as you want.

+7 - Copy and paste the loop in the examples section of this readme.

+8 - Try to merge your project with the menus (This may be the trickiest part :D).

 IMPORTANT: This package as no documentation available yet.
 However you can find all the information you need in this readme and in the examples source file in PygameMenus/examples.py :)